e13mako/windows-pc-stability-evaluation/windows-acpi-dpc-latency-os-defense.md

 The 80ms spike that bypasses the watchdog but cumulatively destroys UI responsiveness represents a **blind spot in the Windows power management architecture** that warrants dedicated engineering attention.

+This is not merely an optimization problem.

+It is a responsibility boundary between firmware and the operating system.

 ---

 ## Summary of Proposed Changes